Skip to content

 Eilidh Nicoll

-Still: Silvering, 2021, Eilidh Nicoll
+Steeping, Eilidh Nicoll

-Eilidh graduated with a BA Animation from Edinburgh College of Art in 2021.
+Eilidh is a Scottish animator based in London, and her work often has an emphasis on process and exploring personal experiences.
+She graduated with a BA Animation from Edinburgh College of Art in 2021.
 Her graduation film, Silvering, won the inaugural Young Scottish Filmmaker Prize and screened at over 40 festivals.
 She has since worked as an animator for stage, film and television, and information films and music videos.

 eilidhnicoll.wixsite.com/animation